axieinfinity/ronin-documentation/docs/node-operators/tutorials/gcp-setup.md

 ---
-description: Run a validator node on GCP
+description: Run a validator node on GCP.
 ---

 # Run a validator node on GCP